iamhassansami/iamhassansami/README.md

 - 👋 Hi, I’m @iamhassansami
 - 👀 I’m interested in developing apps.
 - 🌱 I’m currently learning android development.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to join a developer team and contribute my part with passion and hard-work.
 - 📫 You cn reach me at iamhassansami@gmail.com